ca-bre/CyberFlow/README.md

 ## Build Instructions

 Navigate to the prototypes/UI folder and run `npm install`, this should generate a modules folder.
-Run `npm server.js` to start the node.js server that serves the files.
+Run `node server.js` to start the node.js server that serves the files.

 ## How it Works